CommerceRack/anycommerce/utilities/proxy/README.txt

 i tried valiently to get https working, but alas node.js support sucked at doing the "CONNECT" call I needed.

-the idea here to serve YOUR local files directly to the browser as if they were at www.domain.com currently the proxy is hardcoded to a predefined path ex: /biz/app to lookup files, but will pass on any other requests NOT at the path to the original host.
-Ex: api calls, graphics, etc.
+the idea here is to serve YOUR local files directly to the browser as if they were at www.domain.com/pre/defined/path

+currently the proxy is hardcoded to a predefined path www.zoovy.com/biz/app/* for file lookup. anything other than the predefined path will be passed along to the actual www.zoovy.com

-This creates a situation where the browser THINK's it's loading all the files off production, but in reality it's loading local copies.
-It stops the preflight/CORS situations.
-This not only makes reloads smoking fast -- but also means there is no need to push to github and wait to see how things look on production.
+This creates a situation where the browser THINK's it's loading all the files off www.domain.com, but in reality it's loading local copies.
+Since the browser doesn't know any better - it prevents the preflight/CORS situations.
+It also makes reloads smoking fast -- and it means there is no need to push to github and wait to see how things look on production.

 TO SETUP (ON WINDOWS)